InertiaSolutionsGroup/Injury-Report/tests/n8nPrompt.md

 ✓ SUFFICIENT: "Applied ice pack to the bump for 5 minutes.
 Gave Alex hugs and sat with him in the quiet corner until he felt ready to play again.
 Checked on him throughout the morning."
    Includes FIRST-AID (ice pack, duration), COMFORT (hugs, quiet corner), and FOLLOW-UP (checking throughout morning)

+✓ CONTEXTUALLY SUFFICIENT: "We gave him an ice pack and lots of hugs, and he was fine."
+   When incident_description and injury_description provide good context about a minor bump with minimal swelling, this basic description can be considered sufficient and enhanced rather than marked insufficient.

 ## EXAMPLE OF PARENT NARRATIVE
 "This morning on the playground, Alex bumped heads with another child while they were running around the climber.
 He got a small red bump on his forehead (about the size of a quarter) with some swelling but no cut.
 We applied an ice pack for 5 minutes and gave him comfort in our quiet corner until he was ready to play again."